 Understanding How CSVDE Translates Data

-Csvde changes some of the information returned by AD when you export it, so that it can be stored in a plain text format like CSV.
-This is fine if you are also using csvde to import the data into an AD domain, but this might catch you by surprise if you are modifying the data in another program, such as Microsoft Excel, or the system you are importing it into is not Active Directory.
+Csvde changes some of the information returned by AD when you export it.
+It does this so that it can be stored in a plain text format like CSV.
+This behavior might catch you by surprise if you are modifying the data in Microsoft Excel, or the system you are importing it into is not Active Directory.

-Let's have a look at a CSV export file pc.csv from the lab.local domain, generated by csvde for the user Paul Cox.
+Let's have a look at a CSV export file pc.csv from the lab.local domain.
+This file was generated by csvde for the user Paul Cox.
 Using the

 -r parameter to specify an LDAP filter picks out Paul by his